Epic Montana Activities to Make Your Getaway Unforgettable!

 Montana is also home to National Park Historic Sites like the Little Bighorn Battlefield, the Lewis and Clark Historic Trail, and Bighorn Canyon.

 Take a Hike

 If you are able to, do a hike while in Montana.
 It takes you right into the thick of nature and makes you feel like you’re truly experiencing the spirit of Montana.

-Both Glacier and Yellowstone are home to some spectacular hikes, but don’t forget about the national forests like Lolo National Forest and Flathead National Forest, which are often less crowded and have spectacular vistas.
+Both Yellowstone and Glacier National Park have spectacular hikes, but don’t forget about the national forests like Lolo National Forest and Flathead National Forest, which are often less crowded and have spectacular vistas.

 In the summer months, many of the ski resorts of Montana also have hiking trails going down the mountain – take the chair lift or gondola up and then hike back down for a fun way to get gorgeous views and a good hike in.

 And remember – don’t forget your bear spray!